You may be experiencing some of the following leadership challenges:

 You know that the life of a leader is a balancing act.
 You don’t want to talk about the stress and complexity of your position with just anyone.
 You need support and are wondering whom you can trust as a thinking-partner and confidant.

-You have a sense that the powerful parts of your leadership style may come at the expense of more effective employee, client or customer relationships.
+You have a sense that the powerful components of your leadership style may come at the expense of more effective employee, client or customer relationships.
 You wonder if your direct approach might prevent you from building a more collaborative work environment and are interested in finding better ways to communicate.

 You’ve been promoted from within and now your former peers are reporting to you.
 You don’t want to alienate anyone or make too many waves, while at the same time working to command respect and still preserve these relationships.